ToF-/LunarLanderCTDD/README.md

 C - TDD - allegro graphic library

-## 01 - print Hello World on a graphic display
+## 01 - print Hello World on a graphic display - spike

-## 02 - make the display size a command line arg
+## 02 - make the display size a command line arg - spike

-## 03 - install and use a font for display
+## 03 - install and use a font for display - spike

-## 04 - display the code of the key being hit
+## 04 - display the code of the key being hit - spike

-## 05 - changes the color of display when space is pressed
+## 05 - changes the color of display when space is pressed - spike

-## 06 - display a tick counter at every redraw
+## 06 - display a tick counter at every redraw - spike

-## 07 - display a square at a position that evolves at each tick count
+## 07 - display a square at a position that evolves at each tick count - spike

+## 08 - a controller displays a message to a console when initializing - test first